What does draw no bet mean?

 This is especially so if you were looking to use this option in a draw no bet accumulator where the lower odds give you a much better chance of gaining a winning result.

-And whilst the majority of bookmakers will have a draw no bet option, even if there isn’t this market on offer, you can easily create your own draw no bet odds merely through using 1×2 odds.
+And while the majority of bookmakers will have a draw no bet option, even if there isn’t this market on offer, you can easily create your draw no bet odds merely through using 1×2 odds.

 We have shown that draw no bets are great for lowering your odds on sports like football and even cricket.
 But just because this betting method isn’t suited for other activities like tennis and horse racing, that doesn’t mean there aren’t plenty of other smart wagering options out there.

-As well as the traditional single bet, horse racing fans are able to enjoy a wealth of different betting options.
-These include each-way bets that bet on a horse to win or be placed that can vary according to the amount of runners.
-And don’t forget about the accumulator options that use multiple selections to really boost your winnings.
+As well as the traditional single bet, horse racing fans can enjoy a wealth of different betting options.
+These include each-way bets that bet on a horse to win or be placed that can vary according to the number of runners.
+And don’t forget about the accumulator options that use multiple selections to boost your winnings.